Dollmaker (character): Barton Mathis

-Suspended like a marionette, Batman is forced to fight the Joker dolls when a crook named Raju arrives at the Dollmaker's lair to offer the Dollmaker a large sum of money in exchange for Batman.
-Raju's client is the Penguin, who plans to pay the Dollmaker some gold bars in exchange for Batman's body.
-The Dollmaker uses magnetized cables to immobilize Batman completely, and Batman is surprised to realize that the cables are of his own design, as the Dollmaker has somehow gained access to Wayne Corp.
+Suspended like a marionette, Batman is forced to fight the Joker dolls when a crook named Raju arrives at Dollmaker's lair to offer Dollmaker a large sum of money in exchange for Batman.
+Raju's client is the Penguin, who plans to pay Dollmaker some gold bars in exchange for Batman's body.
+Dollmaker uses magnetized cables to immobilize Batman completely, and Batman is surprised to realize that the cables are of his own design, as Dollmaker has gained access to Wayne Corp.
 Regardless, he uses a demagnetizer in his suit to free himself, leaping forward and knocking the Penguin's thugs out.
-Freed, he easily defeats the Joker dolls and begins his search for the Commissioner.
-Meanwhile, the Dollmaker receives a call from an unseen benefactor, who warns him that the GCPD are on their way.
-The benefactor orders that Commissioner Gordon be killed.
-The Dollmaker and Matilda make their escape, while his thugs, Bentley and Sampson, gather all the organs and body parts they can salvage.
-Meanwhile, Batman begins kicking down every door in the hospital in search of Gordon.
-Batman defeats Bentley and Sampson and finds the Commissioner and Olivia Carr as they get to safety.
-Seeing the Dollmaker escaping in a car, Batman leaps down onto the roof, crushing it down around him.
-Unexpectedly though, the car explodes.
-When Batman investigates, he discovers that the car was filled with decoy dummies that he had mistaken to be the Dollmaker and that the real Dollmaker must have escaped in the police chopper.
+Freed, he easily defeats the Joker dolls and begins his search for Gordon.
+Meanwhile, Dollmaker receives a call from an unseen benefactor, who warns him that the GCPD are on their way.
+The benefactor orders that Gordon be killed.
+Batman rescues Gordon as Dollmaker and Matilda escape.

 During the Death of the Family storyline as Batman travels through the Joker-controlled Arkham Asylum, he discovers a twisted "royal tapestry" created for him as a "tribute from [his] faithful", made entirely of living bodies sewn together, kept alive via tubes in their stomachs.
-The Joker tells Batman that it was made "with a little help from the Dollmaker".
-The Dollmaker is later found by the Joker's Daughter, who asks him to sew the Joker's face onto her own and inject the Joker's blood into her veins.
-The Dollmaker follows through with her request.
-During the "Forever Evil" storyline, the Dollmaker is among the supervillains that are recruited by the Crime Syndicate of America to join the Secret Society of Super Villains.
+The Joker tells Batman that it was made "with a little help from Dollmaker".
+Dollmaker is later found by the Joker's Daughter, who asks him to sew the Joker's face onto her own and inject the Joker's blood into her veins.
+Dollmaker follows through with her request.
+During the "Forever Evil" storyline, Dollmaker is among the supervillains who are recruited into the Secret Society of Super Villains.